-Financial Limit Appraisal Forum Approval Forum (1) (2) (3) Up to Rs.5.00 crore Concerned Administrative Department in consultation with the Financial Advisor (FA) of the Department Secretary of the Administrative Department Above Rs.5.00 crore and up to Rs.50.00 crore Standing Finance Committee (SFC) of the Administrative Department under the Chairmanship of Secretary concerned with Financial Advisor as Member- Convenor, Special Secretary/ Additional Secretary/ Joint Secretary in-charge of the scheme concerned in the Department, concerned Heads of Department, representative of Finance Department, Planning & Convergence Department and representative of related Department, if required.
-Minister in charge of Administrative Department Above Rs.50.00 crore and upto Rs.100.00 crore Expenditure Finance Committee (EFC) Minister in charge of Administrative Department Above Rs.100.00 crore and upto Rs.250.00 crore chaired by the Secretary, Finance, and consisting of Secretary of the Administrative Department and FA, concerned Heads of Department, representative of Planning & Convergence Department and representative of Chief Minister Above Rs.250.00 crore related Department, if required.
+Financial Limit Appraisal Forum Approval Forum (1) (2) (3) Up to Rs.5.00 Concerned Administrative Department in consultation with the Financial Advisor (FA) of the Department Secretary of the Administrative Department crore and up to Rs.50.00 crore Standing Finance Committee (SFC) of the Administrative Department under the Chairmanship of Secretary concerned with Financial Advisor as Member- Convenor, Special Secretary/ Additional Secretary/ Joint Secretary in-charge of the scheme concerned in the Department, concerned Heads of Department, representative of Finance Department, Planning & Convergence Department and representative of related Department, if required.
+Minister in charge of Administrative Above Rs.50.00 crore and upto Rs.100.00 crore Expenditure Finance Committee (EFC) chaired by Minister in charge of Administrative Department Rs.100.00 crore and upto the Secretary, Finance, and consisting of Secretary of the Administrative Department and FA, concerned Heads of Department, representative of Planning & Convergence Department and representative of stakeholder Department, if required.
+Chief Minister Above Rs.250.00 crore stakenoider Department, ir required.
 State Cabinet